corrode/corrode.github.io/content/blog/rust-option-handling-best-practices/index.md

 }
 ```

-So if you can change your function to return an `Option` instead, do so; then you won't run into the above error message.
+So if you can change the outer function to return an `Option` instead you won't run into the above error message.
 There's more info in the Rust documentation [here](https://doc.rust-lang.org/std/option/index.html#the-question-mark-operator-).

 But what if the final return type of your function has to be a `Result`